 Many Mixpanel customers successfully integrate using Segment.
 This integration collects your data within Segment and then passes that data along to Mixpanel, which means you'll primarily be using Segment's methods in your implementation rather than Mixpanel’s native libraries.
 Segment wraps Mixpanel’s libraries, so you can still access native Mixpanel functions if Segment methods don’t accomplish your goals.

 The Segment-Mixpanel integration is handled primarily by Segment, but that being said, it’s a good idea to take a look at documentation on both sides to understand some of Mixpanel’s nuances and how to structure Segment data so that you have maximum flexibility when creating reports in Mixpanel.

 As with any Mixpanel integration, think carefully early on about what Events you'd like to track using Segment, and give those Events consistent and clear names.

 Mixpanel allows you to send information along with Events, providing additional detail about the Event itself or the person performing that Event.
 These bits of information are called Properties.
-Mixpanel has three types of Properties: Event Properties, sent with a single Event; Super Properties, sent with every Event; and People Properties, set on People Profiles.
-Learn more about Event Properties, Super Properties, and People Properties in Mixpanel.
+Mixpanel has three types of Properties: Event Properties, sent with a single Event; Super Properties, sent with every Event; and User Profile Properties, set on User Profiles.
+Learn more about Event Properties, Super Properties, and User Properties in Mixpanel.

 Review the resources in Mixpanel's Getting Started Guide to get a sense of how Mixpanel structures its Event data so you can set up your Segment tracking with these concepts in mind.